dennis-io/Flagbuddy/README.md

 # 🚀 Flagbuddy 🕵️

-Flagbuddy is your companion for Capture The Flag (CTF) competitions!
+Flagbuddy is your companion for Capture The Flag's (CTF)!

 ---